sagemath/sage/src/doc/en/developer/coding_basics.rst

 Files and directory structure
 =============================

-Roughly, the Sage directory tree is layout like this.
-Note that we use ``SAGE_ROOT`` in the following as a shortcut for the (arbitrary) name of the directory containing the Sage sources:
+Roughly, the Sage directory tree is laid out like this.
+Note that we use ``SAGE_ROOT`` in the following as a shortcut for the name of the directory containing the Sage sources:

 ..
 CODE-BLOCK:: text